SecurityCameron/SSL_Authority_Checker/README.md

 - Reads hosts from a CSV file.
 - Retrieves SSL certificate chains for each host.
 - Extracts certificate chain length, issuer, and serial numbers.
-- Checks if the issuer matches a list of trusted authorities (supports partial matches).
+- Checks if the issuer matches a list of trusted authorities.
-- Logs detailed output to a timestamped log file.
+- Logs the output to a timestamped .log file (same dir).
-- Saves serial numbers and issuer info to `extracted_serials.json`.
+- Saves serial numbers and issuer info to extracted_serials.json.
-- Sends email alerts for untrusted certificate authorities.
+- Sends email alerts for untrusted certificate authorities (SMTP and app password config required).
-- Configurable email notifications via `.env` file.
+- .env file for secure credential usage.

 ---